-This policy outlines what “cookies” are, why they're used, how we use them and how you can disable them in your browser if you want to.
+This policy outlines what “cookies” are, why they're used, how we use them and how you can disable them in your browser.

 Before we get going, unless it is obvious that they have some other meaning, know that the words "we", "our" and "us" refer to www.thedrivehive.com and its owner(s) The Drive Hive.

 We may use anonymous analytics cookies to track the number of users we have, the pages they visit, the duration of the visit and a whole host of other useful information about how our users browse and engage with our website.

 Knowing this information allows us to understand our audience reach, audience demographics, the success of our marketing campaigns, which areas of our website are most popular and get a clearer picture of how to design and implement new changes to our website and business going forward.

 Please note that we aren't able to identify you as an individual using analytical cookies.